 Step 3 (optional).
 To avoid typing the command repeatedly, you can copy and paste it to notepad, then save it as .bat extension.
 Then, you can double-click the file and run the file sync process.

 Reading here, you may already get how to sync folder to network drive in Windows 7/8/10.
-Here are two ways for you.
-Both of them can help you sync files automatically.
+Here are three tested ways for you.
+All of them can help you sync files automatically.
+To sync offline files between local computer and network drive, you could use "Sync Center".
+To sync all of the local files, you could use AOMEI Backupper Professional.
+To sync files using command, you could use "Robocopy" command line.